6 Obvious Signs Your Home Needs a Gas Line Repair (and a Few Sneaky Signs)

 Natural gas is toxic and can lead to unexplainable health concerns.

 Issues such as headaches, dizziness, drowsiness, and fatigue can be a sign of oxygen deprivation.
-This will further lead to irregular or difficulty breathing, chest pains, and flu-like symptoms.
+This will further lead to irregular or difficult breathing, chest pains, and flu-like symptoms.
 A combination of these symptoms without a known underlying health condition might mean you have been overexposed to natural gas.

 If you’re in Austin, Texas, check out customer reviews to get a reliable company to address your leaking lines.
 In the meantime, ensure that you get your family to safety, as continued exposure to this gas can be fatal.